7hekaka/newcytosim/doc/main/executables.md

 File              |  Type  |   Content                                                  |
 ------------------|--------|-------------------------------------------------------------
-`properties.cmo`  | text   | the attributes of the different classes of objects `objects.cmo`     | binary | positions and states of the objects at different time points `messages.cmo`    | text   | informations concerning the execution, such as CPU time
+`properties.cmp`  | text   | the attributes of the different classes of objects `objects.cmo`     | binary | positions and states of the objects at different time points `messages.cmo`    | text   | informations concerning the execution, such as CPU time

-The trajectory file `properties.cmo` is by default a binary file, but it can also be written in a text-based format (see command `write`).
-The property file contains the parameters of the simulation.
+The trajectory file `objects.cmo` is by default a binary file, but it can also be written in a text-based format (see command `write`).
+The property file `properties.cmp` is a text file containing parameters of the simulation.
  Most of the values are copied from the config file, but parameters that specify the initial state are not included.

 By default the config file is `config.cym` in the current working directory, but one may give a name ending with a <b>.cym</b> on the command line to specify a different file: